roemvaar/cs_notes/docs/computer_systems/big_o.md

+---
+layout: default
+title: Big O
+parent: Computer Systems
+nav_order: 1
+---

-# Time Complexity and Space Complexity
+## Time Complexity and Space Complexity

 Time (and space) complexity is the measurement of an algorithm speed/runtime (or space usage in case of space complexity) as the size of input of the algorithm increases.

-## Big-O notation
+### Big-O notation

 Big O notation is the notation used to describe the time complexity and space complexity of algorithms.